 THE RYDGES POST

-The aforementioned mandarin is, of course, a fruit – as opposed to the Mandarin language where Happy New Year is ‘Xin Nian Kuai Le’… (the Cantonese is Gong Hei Fat Choy) ...Here is a You Yube link on how to pronounce Xin Nian Kuai Le:
+If you want to wish any Chinese people Happy New Year in their own language, in Mandarin language it is is ‘Xin Nian Kuai Le' and the Cantonese is Gong Hei Fat Choy ...Here is a You Yube link on how to pronounce Xin Nian Kuai Le: